Mohammad Rashid Mazaheri: International career

 Mazaheri started his career with the national team playing for Iran U-20 team.
 He played for the Iran U-23, and participated in the 2010 Asian Games in Guangzhou, China.
 In May 2018 he was named in Iran's preliminary squad for the 2018 World Cup in Russia.

 Personal life

 In 2011, prior to his departure to Kyrgyzstan to participate in Football at the 2012 Summer Olympics – Men's Asian Qualifiers Preliminary Round 1, Mazaheri was involved in an altercation outside his house in Ahvaz.
 While reports vary, reports state that Mazaheri was physically assaulted and the windows to his house were broken.
 It was reported in Iranian newspapers in July 2011 that Mehdi Rahmati, Iranian international, asked as one of his conditions on joining Persepolis that "Esteghlal Ahvaz goalie" be signed as his reserve.
 It is widely speculated that the goalie mentioned was Mazaheri, since they both got their start in Fajr Sepasi youth ranks.

+In 2019, Mazaheri was summoned and suspended by the Football Federation Islamic Republic of Iran for the government's spending taxpayer money on constructing football stadiums in Iraq.
+During the 2019–2020 Iranian protests, Mazaheri had taken to his Instagram and called on authorities not to execute protesters.
+This led to his summoning by the Islamic Revolutionary Guard Corps intelligence unit and subsequent arrest.
+Mazaheri was also summoned and suspended by the Football Federation for supporting the 2021 Iranian water protests.

+Disappearance

+On 24 February 2026, in light of the 2025–2026 Iranian protests, Mazaheri posted a picture on his Instagram combining Ali Khamenei with the word "Satan", and wrote an accompanying caption saying: "Khamenei!
+Know that your command over this holy land has ended".
+The next day, there were reports about a potential raid on his home or arrest of Mazaheri, with his wife Maryam Abdullahi expressing concern about his safety.
+He has been missing since then.